pytorch/tutorials/intermediate_source/DCP_tutorial.rst

 Loading
 ~~~~~~~

-After saving, let’s create the same FSDP wrapped model, and load the saved state dict from storage into the model.
+After saving, let’s create the same FSDP-wrapped model, and load the saved state dict from storage into the model.
 You can load in the same world size or different world size.

 .. code-block:: python